 It started innocently, but I got into trouble, and it is my fault.
 At least Ashley Strahm, a colleague writer on Medium, sees it that way.
 Recently, Ashley posted an article about losing sanity over the cost of her college education.

 As a political writer, I have my eye on American problems.
 A rapid increase in the cost of a college education is one of them.
 When Medium curators recommended Ashley’s article to me, I read it.
 I found no substance, only hollow grievances.
-I commented: “Instead of complaining about the system, look at your steps and try to tell others what you could have done differently, and still get your education, without a burden of a loan.”
-I cannot help Ashley with staying sane under the burden of her college debt.
-But it would be newsworthy if Ashley would give some practical advice to young people planning their college education today.
-Or, she might have suggestions for tweaking the system so others would avoid the hardship she experienced.
+I commented: “Instead of complaining about the system, look at your steps and try to tell others what you could have done differently, and still get your education without the burden of a loan.”
+I cannot help Ashley stay sane under the burden of her college debt.

 Her mind was somewhere else.
 Ashley responded with a dismissive sigh, “I knew I’d get at least one of these.”
 Then she lectured me on not carefully reading her article.
-In her response, there was no trace of her losing sanity over her college debt.
-It was the opposite; she has a good income, sizable savings, and a house with substantial equity.
+In her response, there was no trace of her losing her sanity over her college debt.
+It was the opposite; she had a good income, sizable savings, and a house with substantial equity.
 She struggles to pay the college debt, but she does not lose sleep over that.

 She believes that her debt should have been forgiven; ergo, she is upset that she needs to pay it back.
 She advocates for others who have faced more difficulties, and she prays “every night for the millions of folks still paying endlessly to the government to get their loans forgiven.”
 I doubt it will work because, when it comes to money, God is an atheist.

 My readings on the subject indicate that government-sponsored student loans are the culprit.
 A diploma in science or technology can almost guarantee an income justifying a loan, but Americans are not much after math-intensive subjects.
-Many went to study liberal arts, where high salaries are not as typical, but took loans on the assumption that they would earn as much as engineers.
+Many went to study liberal arts, where high salaries are not as typical but took loans on the assumption that they would earn as much as engineers.
 It seems to be a reasonable explanation why so many college graduates struggle with paying back their debt.

 Getting applicants with access to easy money, colleges kept cranking up tuitions.
 To make things worse, that extra income did not go for hiring more professors.
 It went for extravagant sports buildings, hiring more bureaucrats, and higher pay for top administrators, who manage the whole humbug.
 It means that with the government-sponsored loans, more youngsters went to college, paid more for it than they would have without government involvement, enjoyed new Olympic-size swimming pools and impressive chandeliers in the hallways.
-Likely they did not see extravagant president’s offices, but unfortunately, most likely they did not get a better education either.
+Likely, they did not see extravagant president’s offices, but unfortunately, most likely, they did not get a better education either.
 Easy-to-get loans made colleges more expensive but not more valuable.
 Many young people borrowed more than they should for the overpriced education.
 Likely, thanks to easy credit, some people who did not qualify went to college as well.
 I have heard that the most tragic are the college debts of those who dropped out.

 I know all these things just by reading about the subject.
 Ashley was in the center of it, but she did not mention in her article anything about the facts I know.
 She omitted them because they did not fit her political mantra that the system is bad and college debts should be forgiven.